BryceCanyonCounty/bcc-pets/README.md

 2. Extract and place `bcc-pets` into your `resources` folder
 3. Add `ensure bcc-pets` to your `server.cfg` file
 4. Restart your server (unless you have nightly restarts)
-5. Make sure you you add pets.sql to your database

 ## How-to-configure
 All configurations available in `config.lua`